javadebadi/Data-Structures-Algorithms/README.md

 The [Big O cheatsheet](https://www.bigocheatsheet.com/) describes the order of each data structure for any operation.
 The same for python language is [here](https://wiki.python.org/moin/TimeComplexity).

 ## Data Structures
+### Arrays and Linked Lists
-### Collection
+#### Collection
 Collection is a generic type of data structure.
 It is just group of objects.
-- Don't have a particular order
+- no particular order
-- Don't have to have objects of the same type
+- no requirements to have objects of the same type
+#### Lists
+- order (access elements by ordered numbers)
+- no fixed length (add or remove elements)
+#### Arrays
+Arrays are lists which have other properties:
+- order
+- fixed size
+- elements of arrays are build next to each other in memory
+- all elements of an array have the same size
+- we can use index to point to location of each element in arrays

+Python `list`s are essentially dynamic arrays by these definitions.
+Python `string`s are arrays too.

 ## Basic Algorithms